ialbluwi/11102-f25/policies.md

 ## Missing a Quiz

 There will be a single make-up quiz during the last week of the semester for those who miss Quiz 1 and/or Quiz 2.
-- To sit for this quiz, you need to get your instructor's approval (who might request a valid execuse).
+- To sit for this quiz, you need to get your instructor's approval (who might request a valid excuse).
 - If you miss two quizzes, the make-up quiz will be worth 10%.
 If you miss one quiz, the make-up quiz will be worth 5%.

 > If you know ahead of time that you will not be able to attend a quiz with your section, or if you miss the quiz due to an emergency, reach out to your instructor as soon as possible to see if you can be rescheduled to attend the quiz with another section.